 Look closely at comfort before you commit

-- Online: rely on seat depth and cushion firmness descriptions, but prioritize any trial/return terms that let you test at home.
+- For remote purchases: rely on seat depth and cushion firmness descriptions, but put real weight on trial or return terms that let you test the sofa at home.

 -